Boeing B-17 Flying Fortress: Origins

 Boeing was quick to see the value of the name and had it trademarked for use.
 Boeing also claimed in some of the early press releases that Model 299 was the first combat aircraft that could continue its mission if one of its four engines failed.
-On 20 August 1935, the prototype flew from Seattle to Wright Field in nine hours and three minutes with an average cruising speed of 252 mph, much faster than the competition.
+On 20 August 1935, the prototype flew from Seattle to Wright Field in nine hours and three minutes with an average ground speed of 252 mph, much faster than the competition.

-At the fly-off, the four-engined Boeing's performance was superior to those of the twin-engined DB-1 and Model 146.
-Major General Frank Maxwell Andrews of the GHQ Air Force believed that the capabilities of large four-engined aircraft exceeded those of shorter-ranged, twin-engined aircraft, and that the B-17 was better suited to new, emerging USAAC doctrine.
-His opinions were shared by the air corps procurement officers, and even before the competition had finished, they suggested buying 65 B-17s.
+At the fly-off, the four-engined Boeing's performance was superior to those of the twin-engine DB-1 and Model 146.
+In March 1935 Army Chief of Staff General Douglas MacArthur created GHQ Air Force and promoted lieutenant colonel Frank Maxwell Andrews to brigadier general to become the head of GHQ Air Force.
+MacArthur and Andrews both believed that the capabilities of large four-engined aircraft exceeded those of shorter-ranged, twin-engine aircraft, and that the B-17 was better suited to new, emerging USAAC doctrine.
+Their opinions were shared by the air corps procurement officers, and even before the competition had finished, they suggested buying 65 B-17s.

 On 30 October 1935, a test flight determining the rate of climb and service ceiling was planned.
 The command pilot was Major Ployer Peter Hill, Wright Field Material Division Chief of the Flying Branch, his first flight in the Model 299.
 Copilot was Lieutenant Donald Putt, while Boeing chief test pilot Leslie R. Tower was behind the pilots in an advisory role.
-Also on board were Wright Field test observer John Cutting, and mechanic Mark Koegler.
-Tragically, the plane stalled and spun into the ground soon after takeoff, bursting into flames.
+Also on board were Wright Field test observer John Cutting and mechanic Mark Koegler.
+The plane stalled and spun into the ground soon after takeoff, bursting into flames.
 Though initially surviving the impact, Hill died within a few hours, and Tower on 19 November.
-Post accident interviews with Tower and Putt determined the control surface gust lock had not been released.
+Post-accident interviews with Tower and Putt determined the control surface gust lock had not been released.
 Doyle notes, "The loss of Hill and Tower, and the Model 299, was directly responsible for the creation of the modern written checklist used by pilots to this day."